Clpr/ConstrainedSimplexSearch.jl/README.md

 )

 # what are included in the result (a named tuple)
-res.x ::SVector{N,Float64}     # the final simplex's centroid point
+res.x ::SVector{N,Float64}     # the searched optimal point
-res.f ::Float64                # the objective function value at the centroid res.ftrace::Vector{Float64}    # the trace of f(centroid) by iteration
+res.f ::Float64                # the objective function value
+res.converged::Bool            # if the algorithm converged
-res.centroid_feasibility::Bool # if the final point is feasible wrt (g, h, lb, ub)
+res.admissible::Bool           # if the returned result is admissible
 ```

-The algorithm should converged at iteration 31, at approximately $(0.024,0.028)$, with the objective function value about $0.0014$.
-One can further improve the solution precision by reducing `ftol` and `xtol`.
+Users can test other initial points including some special points:
+- $(-2.0,-3.0)$: bottom left corner
+- $(1.0,5.0)$: top right corner
+- $(0.0,0.0)$: the true solution

 **Notes**
 1. The keyword argument `x0::AbstractVector=` specifies a point where the simplex is initialized.
 Such as point must be interior regarding the box constraints `[lb,ub]`, but not necessary to satisfy the inequality constraint $g(x)$ and equality constraints $h(x)$.